Did the narcissist ever love you, blog post, heart with shattered glass over it, Flourishing Hope Counseling, Kingsville, Texas

 Love as Smoke and Mirrors

 Consequently, the love they express is less about you.
-The love is more about how the narcissist feels.
+Love is more about how the narcissist feels.
 I know this hurts to read.
 In essence, they love the idea of being loved, not the person themselves.
 This self-centered viewpoint limits the narcissist’s ability to truly connect with others.

 Deep Emotional Voids of Darkness